longmuiryan/academic-website/content/blog/blog1/index.md

 disableAnchoredHeadings: false
 ---

-## How to Use ChatGPT and Stack Overflow to Debug R Code

 For students learning R, debugging errors can be one of the most frustrating parts of coding.
 Fortunately, two powerful tools—ChatGPT and Stack Overflow—can make this process easier.
 By combining the strengths of both, you can quickly identify and resolve common coding issues while also deepening your understanding of R. Here’s how to use these resources effectively.

-### 1. ChatGPT: Your Real-Time Coding Assistant
+## 1. ChatGPT: Your Real-Time Coding Assistant

 ChatGPT is an AI-driven platform that can provide personalized, instant feedback on your code.
 Here's how to make the most of it: